Skip to main content

 Copyright

-Permission to publish material from the Ann Nolan Clark drafts must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Ann Nolan Clark drafts must be obtained from the Special Collections and Archives manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note

 Anna Marie Nolan was born in Las Vegas, Nevada, on December 6, 1898.
-She attended New Mexico Highland University studying English.
+She attended New Mexico Highlands University studying English.
 On August 6, 1919, Anna married Thomas Patrick Clark.
-Their only child, Thomas Patrick, Jr., was later killed in World War II.
+Their only child, Thomas Patrick Jr., was later killed in World War II.

-After teaching English at Highlands University in Las Vegas, New Mexico, Clark began a 25 year career with the United States government's schools for Indian children.
-In her work Clark became alarmed by the lack of instructional material in the students' own language and connected with their Indian culture.
-As a result Clark began writing her own materials, resulting in a series of books: Little Herder in Spring (1940), The Pine Ridge Porcupine (1941), Young Hunter of Picuris (1943), Singing Sioux Cowboy Reader (1947), and Little Navajo Herder (1951).
-Many of these books were bilingual, featuring both the English and various Native America Indian translations.
+After teaching English at Highlands University in Las Vegas, New Mexico, Clark began a twenty-five-year career with the United States government's schools for Native American children.
+In her work, Clark became alarmed by the lack of instructional material in the students' own language and connected with their Native American culture.
+As a result, Clark began writing her own materials, resulting in a series of books: Little Herder in Spring (1940), The Pine Ridge Porcupine (1941), Young Hunter of Picuris (1943), Singing Sioux Cowboy Reader (1947), and Little Navajo Herder (1951).
+Many of these books were bilingual, featuring both the English and various Native American translations.

 Source: University of Southern Mississippi, archive collection DG 0188: